-Simply move your right hand with the whole leash gathered in it to the metal clasp, loosen, pop straight up, and loosen again (remember, one second correction) in a fast, fluid motion.
-Simultaneously, use your left hand to gently press down on his rump and steer him into a straight sit beside you again.
+Simply move your right hand with the whole leash gathered in it to the metal clasp, loosen, pop straight up, and loosen again in a fast, fluid motion.
+Remember - it's only a one-second correction!

-Then, praise him!
+Then praise him!
 Stand upright and be ready to correct again if he moves out of a sit.

 Hopefully by now training your dog to sit is moving along well.
 You understand that sit means sit, and Rover isn't allowed to sniff, stand up, lie down, or shake-a-paw while "on command".

 But you're probably wondering, how do I release him from the command?

 Training your dog to sit is really a two-step exercise.
 You need to be able to tell him to disengage from the exercise as well!
 This is called the release command.
 And yes, it's still a command... whether he wants to or not, your dog does have to get up from the sit when you tell him to.